Independence numbers of Johnson-type graphs: Introduction

+For the sake of convenience we use the following combinatorial notation.
+A \textit{support} of a vertex $v$ is the set of nonzero coordinates of $v$; we denote it by $\supp v$.
+Let $\mathcal{H}_k = (V_k,E_k)$ be a $k$-graph such that

+There is a natural bijection between $E_k$ and $V(J_{\pm}(n,k,t))$.
+Introduce notion \textit{signplace} for a vertex of $\mathcal H_k$ and \textit{place} for a pair of vertices $\{u^+,u^-\}$, $u \in [n]$; note that the latter definition does not depend on $k$.

+From a geometrical point of view $J_{\pm}(n,k,t)$ is a natural generalization of $J(n,k,t)$.
+Raigorodskii~\cite{raigorodskii2000chromatic, raigorodskii2001borsuk} used the graphs $J_{\pm}(n,k,t)$ to significantly refine the asymptotic lower bounds in the Borsuk's problem and the Nelson--Hadwiger problem.

-Unfortunately, there is no general method to find the independence number of $J_{\pm}(n,k,t)$ even in asymptotics.
-One of the reasons is that the known answers have different and some times rather complicated structure.
-For instance the proof of result analogous to Lemma~\ref{nagylemma} is rather long and the answer is quite surprising. \begin{theorem} [Cherkashin--Kulikov--Raigorodskii, \cite{cherkashin2018chromatic}] For $n \geq 1$ define $c(n)$ as follows:
+Unfortunately, there is no general method to find the independence number of $J_{\pm}(n,k,t)$ even asymptotically.
+One of the reasons is that the known answers have varied and sometimes rather complicated structure.
+For instance the proof of the following result analogous to Proposition~\ref{nagylemma} is relatively long and the answer is quite surprising. \begin{theorem} [Cherkashin--Kulikov--Raigorodskii, \cite{cherkashin2018chromatic}] For $n \geq 1$ define $c(n)$ as follows:

 Then

 \end{theorem}